 e.
 DAH Revisions to EWIS ICA.
-The DAH will revise the source document in order to account for any new or revised EWIS inspection or restoration procedures developed due to production changes, or designated changes mandated by AD.
-They will provide the revised source document to operators after the document has been approved by the FAA Oversight Office.
+The DAH will revise the source document in order to account for any new or revised EWIS inspection or restoration procedures developed due to production changes, or designated changes mandated by an Airworthiness Directive (AD).
+They will provide the revised source document to operators after the document has been approved by the FAA Aircraft Certification Service office.

 2-3.
 EWIS ICA DEVELOPMENT REQUIRED BY § 25.1729.
-In addition to EWIS ICA that are required and developed under § 26.11 for existing in service airplanes, there will also be EWIS ICA developed under § 25.1729 for new airplane type certificates (TC), or when 14 CFR part 21, § 21.101, Designation of Applicable Regulations, requires the holder of an amended TC or an STC to comply with a corresponding amendment to part 25 that was issued on or after the date of the applicable part 26 provision.
+In addition to the EWIS ICA that are required and developed under § 26.11 for existing in service airplanes, there will also be the EWIS ICA developed under § 25.1729 for new airplane type certificates (TC), or when 14 CFR part 21, § 21.101, Designation of Applicable Regulations, requires the holder of an amended TC or an STC to comply with a corresponding amendment to part 25 that was issued on or after the date of the applicable part 26 provision.
 Section 21.101 is referred to as the Changed Product Rule.
 The EWIS ICA required by § 25.1729 are developed under § H25.5(a)(1) through (5), and (b).
-Simply stated, an operator can have airplanes that have EWIS ICA developed under § 26.11 and EWIS ICA developed under § 25.1729 which include all of § H25.5.
+Simply stated, an operator can have airplanes that have the EWIS ICA developed under § 26.11 and the EWIS ICA developed under § 25.1729 which include all of § H25.5.